aws/amazon-gamelift-plugin-unity/README.md

 * Administrator rights on a Microsoft Windows OS
 * A supported Unity version
     * You also need to add the Unity editor folder (e.g. `C:\Program Files\Unity\Hub\Editor\<version>\Editor\ `) to the Windows PATH environment variable.
+* AWS CLI 2.x
+    * Ensure the AWS CLI is in the Windows PATH environment.
+This should be handled by the installation wizard.
+A restart may be required after installation is complete.
-* Visual Studio 2019 (can be installed with Unity)
+* Visual Studio 2019 (can be installed with Unity) or Jetbrains Rider 2024
 * .NET Core 6 to build the core plugin source.
 * NodeJS/npm: https://nodejs.org/en/download/ to package the plugin.